Wheelchair: Technological developments

-The most recent generation of clip-on handcycles is fully electrical wheelchair power add-ons that use lithium-ion battery, brushless DC electric motor and light-weight aluminium frames with easy to attach clamps to convert almost any manual wheelchair into electrical trike in seconds.
-That makes long-distance journeys and everyday tasks much easier and keeps wheelchair users hands clean.
+The most recent generation of clip-on handcycles are fully electrical wheelchair power add-ons that use lithium-ion battery, brushless DC electric motor's and light-weight aluminium frames with easy to attach clamps that convert wheelchairs into steerable trikes.
+This makes long-distance journeys and everyday tasks easier, consequently, it also improves hand hygiene.

 There have been significant efforts over the past 20 years to develop stationary wheelchair trainer platforms that could enable wheelchair users to exercise as one would on a treadmill or bicycle trainer.

 Some devices have been created that could be used in conjunction with virtual travel and interactive gaming similar to an omnidirectional treadmill.
 This convergence of virtual reality and a treadmill have been used for pediatric and adult rehabilitation to regain walking skills.